nbadadali/outlook_chrome_extension-files/README.md

 # Sa.AI for Outlook

-An AI-powered Chrome extension that adds a smart sidebar to Outlook Web, letting you chat with an AI assistant about your inbox, summarize email threads, and manage your email workflow — all without leaving Outlook.
+Most inboxes show you emails.
+Yours shows you problems — the missed task, the forgotten thread, the reply you never got to.

+Sa.AI is a Chrome extension that lives inside Outlook Web as a sidebar.
+It summarizes your inbox, extracts tasks, drafts replies, and answers questions about your emails — so you always know what matters and what needs your attention.

-This is the Outlook counterpart to the [Sa.AI Gmail Assistant](https://github.com/nbadadali/gmail_chrome_extension-files), built with the same architecture adapted for Microsoft's platform.
+This is the Outlook counterpart to the [Sa.AI Gmail Assistant](https://github.com/nbadadali/gmail_chrome_extension-files), built with the same purpose and architecture adapted for Microsoft's platform.

 ## Features

-- **Outlook Sidebar**: Sidebar injected directly into Outlook Web across all domains (office.com, live.com, outlook.com)
+- **Inbox Summary**: Opens with a clear summary of what actually matters in your inbox — no more scanning through everything manually
+- **Task Extraction**: Pulls tasks buried inside email threads and turns them into a prioritized to-do list, kept up to date automatically
+- **AI Chat**: Ask anything about your inbox, the web, or your day and get instant, context-aware answers
+- **Voice Mode**: Switch to voice instead of typing — talk to your assistant naturally
+- **Thread Summarization**: Get the key points of any long email thread in seconds, without scrolling through it
+- **Draft Replies**: Ask the assistant to draft a reply and get a first version ready to send
+- **Auto-Labeling**: Quietly labels and organizes incoming emails in the background — your inbox stays tidy without you touching a thing
-- **Microsoft OAuth with PKCE**: Secure sign-in using Proof Key for Code Exchange — a more secure OAuth flow that protects against authorization code interception
+- **Microsoft OAuth with PKCE**: Secure sign-in using Proof Key for Code Exchange — protects against authorization code interception
-- **AI Chat Interface**: Ask questions about your inbox, emails, and tasks
-- **Thread Summarization**: Open any email thread and ask the AI to summarize it — the extension reads the thread ID from the URL automatically
 - **Automatic Token Refresh**: Silently refreshes your session on expiry without requiring you to sign in again
-- **Extension Reload Recovery**: Detects when the extension has been reloaded and prompts a clean page refresh rather than silently failing
-- **Session Persistence**: Stays connected across browser sessions
+- **Session Persistence**: Stays connected across browser sessions — sign in once and you're set
-- **SPA Compatibility**: Works with Outlook's single-page navigation
+- **SPA Compatibility**: Works with Outlook's single-page navigation across all domains (office.com, live.com, outlook.com)

 ## Tech Stack